Mansiverma30/ConnectDash/README.md

 # ConnectDash

-ConnectDash is an automated social media investigation tool designed to enhance the investigation process with precision and speed.
+ConnectDash is an automated social media analysis tool designed to enhance the analyze process with precision and speed.
 It provides comprehensive data analysis, real-time insights, and customizable reports to help users manage and analyze their social media presence effectively.

 ## Features